Frequently Asked Questions

 As your interim management partner, Robert Half supports you every step of the way in your search for experienced, highly qualified self-employed consultants.

-If you are looking for an interim position yourself, you can find current projects in our job search.
+If you are an interim manager looking for your next deployment, you can find current projects in our job search.

 Interim management can offer various advantages for companies: